Run AI entirely in your browser

 The free tier is MIT licensed and fully open source.
 Inspect the code, fork it, contribute to it.
 Additional features are available with a free account, and premium features with a paid subscription.

-Three paths to in-browser AI
+Two paths to in-browser AI

 WebLLM + MLC